Pre-requisites and Requirements

 There are SIX pre-requisites areas.
 Requirements within these areas may vary depending on whether you are an undergraduate or postgraduate student, and on what stage of your program you are undertaking (e.g. first year, final year).

-- Professional Experience Placement Agreement form
+- Preservice Teacher Placement Agreement

 - Responding to Abuse and Neglect- Education and Care Foundation Training (RAN-EC)

-- Literacy and Numeracy Test for Initial Teacher Education (LANtite)
+- Literacy and Numeracy Test for Initial Teacher Education (LANTITE)